yuu-nkjm/sorm4j/README.md

 Sorm4j (Simple micro Object-Relation Mapper for Java) is a Java-based micro-ORM tool.
 It provides only simple functionalities to do select, insert, update, delete and merge.

 Sorm4j sets Java objects into parameters of an SQL statement and executes the SQL statement, and it maps the result to Java objects.
-It also open an connection to database and close it after the execution.
+It opens a connection to a database and closes it after the execution automatically.

-Here is an example with lambda expression:
+Here is an example with lambda expressions:

 ```java
 // Creates an entry point as javax.sql.DataSource.